Devoir/server/README.md

 # DEVOIR

+##To get the calendar to work

+Go to the ui-calendar-master directory in the public directory

+Run:
+	npm install
+	bower install

+after that the full calendar stuff will be installed and usable

 ##Run the server
 To run the server make sure you have **node** and **npm** (node package manager) installed.